SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 #### Phrase 2

 This phrase covers specific terms for increasing the share of renewable energy, including a wider set of terms for renewables.
-The general structure is *(action + use/share/adoption/investing/barriers // promotional actions) + renewable energy*.
+The general structure is *(action + use/share/adoption/investing/barriers OR promotional actions) + renewable energy*.

 The *promotional actions* include several terms that work alone and we assume, when referred to in a scientific work, indicate an action-like orientation, such as policies, subsidies, commercialisation, rollout, or sustainable development.